privacyidea/privacyidea/doc/tokens/tokentypes/4eyes.rst

    *Enroll a 4 eyes token*

-In this example authentication will only be possbile if at least two tokens from *realm2* and one token from realm *sqlite* are present.
+In this example authentication will only be possible if at least two tokens from *realm2* and one token from realm *sqlite* are present.

 Authentication is done by concatenating the OTP PINs and the OTP values of